muhammed-mizaj/Earno-Calc/README.md

 U can sign in to the app, and create your own profile
 <h3>Features</h3>
-*User can Income Category
+ - User can Income Category
-*User can Expense Category
+ - User can Expense Category
-*User can each transaction by describing purpose,date,amount,category type,category *Show Red icon on list for expense transactions.
+ - User can each transaction by describing purpose,date,amount,category type,category
+ - Show Red icon on list for expense transactions.
-*Show Green icon on list for income transactions.
+ - Show Green icon on list for income transactions.
-*Eye Catching UI
-*user profile

 ##Team Members
 1. [Muhammed](https://github.com/mdthegamer)